johnridesabike/re-blossom/README.md

 ]
 ```

-(Typically your list would be much longer, but this is just an illustration.)
+(Typically your list will be much longer, but this is just an illustration.)

-Next, you would need to determine the *weight* of each pairing.
+Next, you will need to determine the *weight* of each pairing.
 This is a
 floating-point number that indicates how desirable that pairing is.

 ```reason